eclipse-edc/Connector/scripts/README.md

 ## Configure a DNS name (manually)

 At this point it is required that the DNS name for the cluster load balancer's ingress route (IP) is configured manually.
-In the resource group whos name begins with `MC-dagx-<suffix>...` there should be a public ip address, whos name starts with `kubernetes_...`.
+In the resource group whos name begins with `MC-edc-<suffix>...` there should be a public ip address, whos name starts with `kubernetes_...`.

-Open that, open its Configuration and in the `DNS name label` field enter `dagx-<suffix>`, so for example `dagx-test123` so the resulting DNS name (=FQDN) should be `dagx-test123.<region>.cloudapp.azure.com`.
+Open that, open its Configuration and in the `DNS name label` field enter `edc-<suffix>`, so for example `edc-test123` so the resulting DNS name (=FQDN) should be `edc-test123.<region>.cloudapp.azure.com`.

 ## Re-using AKS credentials in kubernetes and helm